 11.5.1.2.1 General

-The solution is applied to non-3GPP devices which can host an MC client.
-The MC server performs authorization for the use of the MC gateway UE by the MC gateway client, i.e. the binding between the MC gateway UE and the MC gateway client is authorized and controlled by the MC server.
+This clause is applied to non-3GPP devices which can host an MC client.
+The MC server performs authorization for the use of the MC gateway UE by the MC gateway client, i.e. the binding between the MC gateway UE and the MC service user is authorized and controlled by the MC server.
 The MC gateway client informs MC clients about the connection status.

-For the period of association between MC server, MC gateway client and MC gateway UE, the MC server maintains the assignment between MC clients to the MC gateway UE used.
+For the period of association between MC server, MC service user and MC gateway UE, the MC server maintains the assignment between MC clients to the MC gateway UE used.
 This assignment is cancelled again with the disconnection.

 11.5.1.2.2 Information flows

-11.5.1.2.2.1 Connection authorization request
+11.5.1.2.2.1 Connection authorization request (MC gateway client – MC gateway UE)

-Table 11.5.1.2.2.1-1 describes the information flow connection authorization request sent from the MC gateway client, which resides on a non-3GPP device, to the MC gateway UE, and from the MC gateway UE to the MC server.
+Table 11.5.1.2.2.1-1 describes the information flow connection authorization request sent from the MC gateway client, which resides on a non-3GPP device, to the MC gateway UE.

 Table 11.5.1.2.2.1-1: Connection authorization request